dinkbit/conekta-cashier/readme.md

 #### Migration

-Before using Cashier, we'll need to add several columns to your database.
+Before using Conekta-Cashier, we'll need to add several columns to your database.
 Don't worry, you can use the `cashier:table` Artisan command to create a migration to add the necessary column.
 Once the migration has been created, simply run the `migrate` command.

 #### Model Setup